 It is necessary to walk repeatedly with snow-shoes over the place chosen for the encampment until it is sufficiently beaten down to bear a man without sinking on its surface.
 Five or six logs of green timber, from eighteen to twenty feet long, are laid down close together, in parallel lines, so as to form a platform.
 The fire of dry wood is then kindled on it, and pine branches are spread on each side, on which the party, wrapped in their blankets, lie down with their feet towards the fire.
 The parallel logs rarely burn through in one night, but the dropping coal and heat form a deep chasm immediately under the fire, into which the logs are prevented from falling by their length.
 Into this hole an Iroquois, who had placed himself too near the fire, rolled a depth of at least six or seven feet, the snow having melted from under him while asleep.
 His cries awoke me, and after a hearty laugh at his fiery entombment, we succeeded in dragging him out.

-He rolled through the fire, and was hauled out through the fire?
+As Paul Kane describes it, the voyageur rolled through the fire, and was hauled out through the fire?
 These men WERE tough!

 November 12th — Today we attained what is called the Height of Land.
 There is a small Lake at this eminence called the Committee’s Punch-bowl; this forms the head waters of one branch of the Columbia River on the west side of the mountains, and of the Athabasca on the east side.
 It is about three quarters of a mile in circumference, and is remarkable as giving rise to two such mighty rivers; the waters of the one emptying into the Pacific Ocean, and of the other into the Arctic Sea.
 We encamped on its margin, with difficulty protecting ourselves from the intense cold.